dart-lang/language/accepted/future-releases/unnamed-libraries/feature-specification.md

 ### Parts

-A library part specifies the library to which it belongs using the part-of directive, which accepts two ways of refering to a library.
+A library part specifies the library to which it belongs using the part-of directive, which accepts two ways of referring to a library.
 A part-of directive can specify a library by URI, which is the more common way, and does not require the library to be explicitly named.
 In an older style, a part-of directive can instead specify a library by its name.
 A part-of directive cannot refer by name to an implicitly named library.
-Therefore, with this feature, a part-of directive cannot refer to a library with a library directive without a name.
+Therefore, with this feature, a part-of directive using a library name cannot refer to a library with a library directive without a name.

 ### `dart:mirrors`